sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-introduction/index.md

 ### How does building a marketplace without coding work?

-To start building your marketplace without coding, you need to navigate to the "Build" section in Console, and then go to subsection "Content".
-This is where all the no-code customization currently takes place.
+Building your marketplace without coding happens through the menus in the "Build" section of the sidebar navigation in Console.
+This is where all the no-code customization takes place.

-There are also other subsections in "Build", like "Transaction processes", "Applications", and "Social logins & SSO".
-These are needed only when doing custom development with code.
-For now, you can ignore them, and focus on things under "Content".
+Under "Advanced" you'll find things like "Transaction process visualizer", "Applications", "Social logins & SSO", etc. These are needed only when doing custom development with code.
+For now, you can ignore them, and focus on things in the other menus.

 ### The steps in the process